Brianna Bellido

-Brianna Fannua Bellido Sterner (born 17 January 1993) is an American-born Peruvian former footballer who played as a midfielder.
-She has been a member of the Peru women's national team.
+Brianna Fannua Bellido Sterner (born 17 January 1993) is a former footballer who played as a midfielder.
+Born in the United States, she has been a member of the Peru national team.

 Early life

 Bellido was raised in Mechanicsburg, Pennsylvania to a Peruvian father and an American mother.

 High school and college career

 Bellido has attended the Cumberland Valley High School in her hometown and the California University of Pennsylvania in California, Pennsylvania.

 International career

 Bellido represented Peru at the 2010 South American U-17 Women's Championship.
 She capped at senior level during the 2010 South American Women's Football Championship.